-(5) In competitions held under Rules 1.1(a), (b), (c) and (f), the 800m event shall be run in lanes as far as the nearer edge of the breakline where athletes may leave their respective lanes.
+- 5. In competitions held under Rule 1.1 and where suitable in other competitions: - (a) the 800m event shall be run in lanes as far as the nearer edge of the breakline where athletes may leave their respective lanes.
 The breakline shall be an arced line marked after the first bend, 50mm wide, across all lanes other than lane 1.
-To assist athletes identify the breakline, small cones or prisms, 50mm \times 50mm and no more than 0.15m high, preferably of different colour from the breakline and the lane lines, shall be placed on the lane lines immediately before the intersection of the lane lines and the breakline.
-If an athlete does not follow this Rule he, or in the case of a relay his team, shall be disqualified.
+To assist athletes identify the breakline, small cones, prisms or other suitable markers, 50mm × 50mm and no more than 0.15m high, preferably of different colour from the breakline and the lane lines, shall be placed on the lane lines immediately before the intersection of the lane lines and the breakline.

-Note: In competitions under Rules 1.1(d) and (h), countries may agree not to use lanes.
+Note: In competitions under Rules 1.1(d) and (h), the participating teams may agree not to use lanes.